istio-ecosystem/istio-coredns-plugin/README.md

 The plugin runs as a separate container in the CoreDNS pod, serving DNS A records over gRPC to CoreDNS.

-Hosts in the service entries with the respective address specified in the service entry if the address is a non CIDR address.
+Hosts in service entries which also contain addresses will resolve to those addresses, as long as they're host addresses not CIDR ranges.

+Service entries without addresses will by default not resolve, unless the --default-address flag is given, in which case that address will be used for address-less service entries.

 Wildcard hosts in the service entries will also resolve appropriately.
 E.g., consider the following service entry: